Why are lichens a good pioneer species after a volcanic eruption?

 A Volcano’s Aftermath

 Consider the scene after a volcanic eruption—the land scorched, covered in ash and lava, with jagged rocks as far as the eye can see.
 The air is thick with dust, and the ground is bare and lifeless.
 Yet, in the middle of this desolation, small patches of life begin to emerge.
-This is where nature starts its recovery process.
+This is where nature begins its process to recover.

 Ecological Succession in Barren Lands

-In environments like these, the first species to appear play a critical role in restoring life.
-These are known as pioneer species, organisms that can thrive in harsh, barren conditions.
-After a volcanic eruption, the land needs something to break down the rock, start forming soil, and prepare the way for plants and other life forms.
-Without these pioneers, life would struggle to return.
+In such conditions, pioneer species are the first species to thrive and take on a very important role in restoring life.
+Pioneer species are organisms that can grow in severe, barren conditions.
+Following an eruption, the ground needs something to break down the rock, start to form soil, and make way for plants and other life forms.
+Without these pioneers, life would find it difficult to return.

 What are Lichens